 Experience Cheekwood, the 55-acre estate built by the Maxwell House Coffee fortune in Nashville, Tennessee, and one of the finest examples of an American Country Place Era estate in the United States.
-Their current exhibit is 2019 Martin Shallenberger Artist-in-Residence Umwelts 2019 (As the Crow Flies): David Brooks (September 19, 2019-January 5, 2020).
-Also, during the holiday season they celebrate Holiday LIGHTS (November 23, 2019-January 5, 2020) featuring cookie decorating, gingerbread workshops, LIVE reindeer, and one million lights strung across the grounds.
+During the holiday season, they celebrate Holiday LIGHTS featuring cookie decorating, gingerbread workshops, LIVE reindeer, and one million lights strung across the grounds.

-Frist Art Museum is a world-class art center dedicated to presenting an ever changing schedule of exhibitions.
+Frist Art Museum is a world-class art center dedicated to presenting an ever-changing schedule of exhibitions.
 Children love to take part in the Martin ArtQuest Gallery, a colorful interactive space offering thirty incredible hands-on stations that relate art concepts to Frist Art Museum exhibitions and examine ways in which art relates to everyday life and culture.
-The exhibits that will be on display during the winter are Murals of North Nashville Now (August 10, 2019-January 5, 2020), Hearts of our People: Native Women Artists (September 27, 2019-January 12, 2020), OSGEMEOS: In between (September 27, 2019-January 12, 2020), and Eric Carle’s Picture Books: Celebrating 50 Years of “The Very Hungry Caterpillar" (October 18, 2019-February 23, 2020).
+This winter, come and see exhibits like American Art Deco: Designing for the People, 1918-1939 (October 8, 2021-January 2, 2022), Mary Sibande: Blue Purple Red (October 8, 2021-January 2, 2022), and Medieval Bologna: Art for a University City (November 5, 2021-January 30, 2022).

 Since 1985, Nashville Repertory Theatre has been a critically acclaimed regional theatre, creating the highest quality professional productions and serving as a prime cultural, educational, and economic resource within the Nashville and Middle Tennessee communities.
-Every Brilliant Thing (November 8-10), Patrick Barlow’s A Christmas Carol (November 29-December 22), and A Streetcar Named Desire (February 8-23) will be their winter productions.
+This year, enjoy shows like Ragtime (November 11-14), A Christmas Story (December 2-19), and School Girls; Or, the African Mean Girls Play (February 10-20).

 OZ Arts Nashville is a destination for innovative contemporary art experiences.
-Housed in a newly-renovated former cigar warehouse, OZ’s modern, flexible performance and installation space enables leading artists from multiple disciplines to present brave new art in a non-traditional context.
-Some of their upcoming shows include Na Pista and a US Premiere (November 14, 16, & 17), Mellotron Variations (December 7), The Longest Night (December 20-21), The Day (January 18), Notes of a Native Song (January 31-February 1), and The Triangle (February 20-22).
+Housed in a newly-renovated former cigar warehouse, OZ’s modern, flexible performance and installation space enable leading artists from multiple disciplines to present brave new art in a non-traditional context.
+Exhibits include Miwa Matreyek (November 11-13), Dave Ragland, Shabaz Ujima, Inversion Vocal Ensamble, Diaspora Orchestra (December 2-5), and Ronald K. Brown/EVIDENCE (February 10-12).

 The Schermerhorn Symphony Center, home to the Grammy-winning Nashville Symphony, is among the best acoustically in the world.
 Musicians from across the country have come to play in this one-of-a-kind venue.
-Get ready to see The Elliston Trio Plays Beethoven and Tower (November 6 & 8), India.Arie with the Nashville Symphony (November 14-15), Music City Christmas with the Nashville Symphony (December 5-7), and Guerrero Conducts Handel's Messiah (December 19-22).
+Some performances include 1964 The Tribute (November 7), Kenny G & The Nashville Symphony (November 12-13), Strings on Prade with Jun Iwasaki (November 18-20), Jennifer Nettles with the Nashville Symphony - Under the Mistletoe (November 30-December 1), The Muppet Christmas Carol (December 3-5), Music City Christmas with the Nashivlle Symphony (December 16-19), and more.